dfe-analytical-services/explore-education-statistics/README.md

 This data will need to be loaded into SQL Server:

 - Using Docker - copy the `ees-mssql` directory into the project's `data` directory.
-You **must** give all OS users full access to this directory i.e. in Linux, set the directory to `777` permissions.
+You **must** give all OS users appropriate access to this directory i.e. in Linux, run `sudo chown -R 10001 /path/to/ees-mssql` to give the default Docker user (with id 10001) appropriate permissions.

   This is necessary to give the Docker container the right permissions to modify the directory contents.